qiaw99/Self-Learning/Python/Doraemon/README.md

 Use the module "turtle"

-See the comment in the file
+See the note in the file